 Leading great experiences in Cybersecurity.

-As Head of UX, I built and mentored a high-performing, cross-functional team of Designers, Researchers, and Content Strategists—fostering a culture of collaboration, autonomy, and innovation.
+As Head of UX, I built and mentored a high-performing, multi-disciplined team of designers—fostering a culture of collaboration, autonomy, and innovation.
 I introduced agile workflows to align design with product roadmaps, improving visibility and delivery efficiency.
-I developed and taught user research practices grounded in Human Factors International principles, and led usability testing efforts to create intuitive, user-centered solutions.
-Partnering closely with product, engineering, sales, and services, I helped bridge silos and advocate for UX at every stage of the product lifecycle.
-My team tackled complex service design challenges, improved customer workflows, and contributed to the AI-driven interface for our unified cybersecurity platform—all while reducing support tickets and increasing user task success rates.
+I developed and taught user research practices grounded in Human Factors International principles to ensure intuitive and user-centered solutions.
+Partnering closely with product, engineering, sales, and services, the design team helped bridge silos and advocate for UX at every stage of the product lifecycle.
+My team tackled complex service design challenges, improved customer workflows, and contributed to the AI-driven interface for our unified cybersecurity platform—all while reducing support tickets and the overall time on tasks.

 Due to NDA contractual agreements, detailed work is available on request.

-My initial interactions were with the product team to understand roadmaps and vision.
+Strategic interactions with the product team to understand roadmaps and vision were first priority.
 Afterwards I fostered strong relationships with the engineering team — understanding technical limitations and process.
 I engaged the sales and support teams to get a since for what customers were looking for and any pain points that had been noted.
-I had the opportunity to interview our own threat detection and management operations team to compile a list of feature requests and establish workflows and protocols.
-In addition to interviewing our internal operations team, I established recurring interviews with external MSSPs to gather their feedback as well.
+Focus on structuring the design team's researching process were key to gaining confident data during interviews and testing.
+We interviewed both our own threat detection and management operations team and external teams to compile a list of feature requests and establish workflows and protocols.

 AI Assistance